 EaseUS is another easy-to-use and straightforward data recovery software that is available on the macOS as both paid and free.
 Follow the steps mentioned below to recover your data using EaseUS.

-- On the homepage, select the disk which you want to recover and click Scan.
-(It can be an internal HDD/SSD or an external storage)
+2. Select the disk that you want to recover and click Search for lost files.
+(It can be an internal HDD/SSD or an external storage).easeus search for lost files damaged storage device

-- EaseUs will start scanning your selected partition for lost files.
-The recovered files will be displayed on the left panel.
+3. EaseUS will start scanning your selected partition for lost files.
+Recoverable files will be categorized in the left panel and listed in the main pane.easeus data recovery wizard scanning

 Stellar Data Recovery Professional is another simple DIY software that allows you to recover files from a corrupted partition on a Mac with ease.
 Follow the steps mentioned below to get started: